 It's a fact.
-The last thing they want is for the workers to know the truth.
-They are conspiring with management to keep the working class down, and we have to break their hold on them once and for all, even if it means taking our struggle to the streets!
+The last thing they want is the workers to know the truth.
+They are conspiring with management to keep the working class down, and we have to break their hold on them once and for all, even if means war.